Understanding the Finance Clause in Queensland Property Contracts: Everything You Need to Know

 While finance clauses provide flexibility, there can be challenges:

-- Last-Minute Financing Issues: Some buyers encounter last-minute financing issues, causing delays.
+• Last-Minute Financing Issues: Some buyers encounter last-minute financing issues, which can cause delays.

 Working with an experienced conveyancer helps mitigate these risks, ensuring the finance clause is clear and achievable.